Stir fry vegetables.

 I am a true believer that if your child will help you cook in the kitchen, your child will eat.
 This is the case here.

-Carrots, mushrooms, red bell peppers, zucchini, broccoli, fennel (I told you I had a selection of vegetables) and last but not least ginger and garlic.
+Carrots, mushrooms, red bell peppers, zucchini, broccoli, fennel (I told you I had a selection of vegetables), and last but not least ginger and garlic.

 We Julienne almost everything we had pulled out, except for the broccoli and mushrooms.

-The big wok was installed on the stove and the heat turned on.
-As a result we had a great fun preparing dinner.
+The big wok was installed on the stove hence the heat turned on.

-Fresh Ginger , sliced on thin slivers
+- ginger, sliced on thin slivers

-1 medium size broccoli head, florets separated
+- 1 broccolis, medium florets separated

-½ bulb of fennel finely sliced
+- ½ fennel, bulb finely sliced

-1 medium zucchini, cut in half, each half quartered
+- 1 zucchini, medium cut in half, each half quartered

-1 garlic clove, chopped
+- 1 garlic, chopped

-Place a wok over medium high heat.
+- Place a wok over medium high heat.
 Add the oil to the wok and get nice and but not smoking.

-all the vegetables and stir for a couple of minutes.
+- Then add all the vegetables and stir for a couple of minutes.
 The vegetables should be still crisp to the bite.
 Sprinkle with salt and pepper and serve nice and hot.